KJasman/CSC360-Handbook/Chapter1.typ

   stroke: 0.75pt,
   radius: 4pt,
   inset: 8pt,
-   [Note: If you are using Git solely for the purposes of using an online git service (Github, Gitlab, etc), these services have a GUI that helps you create and manage repositories.
+   [If you are using Git solely for the purposes of using an online git service (Github, Gitlab, etc), these services have a GUI that helps you create and manage repositories.
 It may be simpler to use this GUI at first, however, it can't hurt to get familiar with your terminal!])

 1. Clone an existing repository: